-This calculator uses Pythagorean theorem to determine the unknown side of a right triangle.
-It shows a step-by-step process for solving a missing side and related values such as Area, Perimeter, Angles, and Height.
-All the calculations by this tool can be performed using:
+This calculator makes use of Pythagorean theorem to decide the unknown aspect of a right triangle.
+It suggests a step-by-step method for fixing a missing facet and associated values including location, Perimeter, Angles, and top. all of the calculations by using this tool may be accomplished the usage of:

 \(a^2 + b^2=c^2\)